-In the management of the liquidity risk, the Group regularly monitors its liquidity requirements and its compliance with lending covenants and ensure that it maintains sufficient reserves of cash to meet is liquidity requirements in the short and long term.
+The Group is exposed to liquidity risk as the Group is failed to repay the first installment of certain bank loans as disclosed in note 34(c).
+In the management of the liquidity risk, the Group regularly monitors its liquidity requirements and its compliance with lending covenants and ensure that it maintains sufficient reserves of cash to meet is liquidity requirements in the short and long term as disclosed in note 2.